ujnak/oml4py-on-db23ai-free/README.md

 Current directory is mounted on /home/oracle/work in the container.

-## Step 4: connect the running container
+## Step 4: connect to the running container

 ```bash
 podman exec -it oml4py-db bash